lorenzo-rovigatti/comp_bio_notes/enhanced.md

 #### The Weighted Histogram Analysis Method (WHAM)

 [WHAM](https://doi.org/10.1002/jcc.540130812) is a widely used reweighting technique for combining data from multiple biased simulations to obtain an unbiased estimate of the free energy profile.
 The basic idea behind WHAM is to reweight the probability distributions obtained from each window simulation such that they are consistent with each other and with the unbiased distribution.
 The reweighting process involves applying a set of equations that account for the biasing potentials applied in each window and the overlap between adjacent windows.
-WHAM simultaneously solves a set of self-consistent equations to iteratively refine the estimates of the unbiased probability distribution and the corresponding free energy profile.

 The following derivation follows [Guillaume Bouvier's first derivation](https://bougui505.github.io/assets/wham_derivation.pdf), which in turn is based on the original one by [](https://doi.org/10.1002/jcc.540130812).